-- Remove the drain plug from the drainage hole. - Loosen the hose to the transmission oil tank from the hydrostatic transmission. - Remove the hexagonal plug from the fill hole at the front of the top of the transmission.
+- Remove the drain plug from the drainage hole and the filter. - Loosen the hose to the transmission oil tank from the hydrostatic transmission. - Remove the hexagonal plug from the fill hole at the front of the top of the transmission.